turi-code/userguide/deployment/pred-security.md

 ##### On-premises

 For an on-premises deployment, you can override the default (80 or 443) using the `lb_port` parameter in the setup config.
 We recommend to close any unused ports of the host machine.
+See [the on-premise documentation](https://dato.com/learn/userguide/deployment/pred-on-premises.html#configuring-the-network) for details on the various ports and their purpose.

 #### EC2 Security Groups